williamyzhang/portfolio/_pages/portfolio.md

 [Read the paper here](https://williamyzhang.github.io/portfolio/files/the-better-symphony-beethoven-paper.pdf)

 A short paper I researched and wrote about Beethoven's 8th Symphony.
 This paper was written for Prof. Sisman's class on Beethoven, which was one of my favorite classes I took at Columbia.
-I drew on the past century of work in musicology to come to a better understanding of one of Beethoven's more mysterious and less popular symphonies, the 8th.
+I draw on the past century of work in musicology to come to a better understanding of one of Beethoven's more mysterious and less popular symphonies, the 8th.